 With our advanced technology enabled learning platform, we now have valuable data on student’s difficulties, time spent on topics, progress, online real time dashboards etc. The learning resources have much more depth and breadth than any offline workbook system could have.
 We have options of basic, medium and advanced levels for each topic in each grade.
 On line enables us to offer unimaginably more and richer content than would be possible in an offline model.
 The class size is also kept small with four to 6 students in a batch so that personalised attention does not suffer.

 Thankfully, Cuemath’s existing online platform which was already a well entrenched part of our learning system helped us instantly migrate our offline learning centers to online centers.
 We are also happy that our surveys show that our online model is enjoyed alike by teachers and students and is yielding great and measurable outcomes.
 It will be our endeavour to provide cutting edge math learning systems and tools to our students with the help of highly skilled, trained and proficient teachers.
 In addition to training our teachers, we are helping them get Google certified by taking a course to sharpen their skills in use of technology and digital learning resources to harness the full potential of learning on a digital platform, so that our students getting nothing but the best.

 At Cuemath, we continuously review and monitor their classes to check if the recommended best practices are followed and share feedback, so that, in course of time, they become great teachers.
-Anyone who wants to be a part of a movement, to change the way children learn Math and coding across the world can become a Cuemath teacher.
+Anyone who wants to be a part of a movement, to change the way children learn Math across the world can become a Cuemath teacher.

 - By Ramesh Bharathi